Chart Color Schemes

 Educational achievement in Glandore places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Glandore is notably higher than broader benchmarks.
-40.0% of residents aged 15+ hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in the Greater Adelaide region.
-Bachelor degrees are most common at 27.0%, followed by postgraduate qualifications at 8.9% and graduate diplomas at 4.1%.
-Vocational credentials are also prevalent, with 25.8% of residents aged 15+ holding such qualifications - advanced diplomas at 10.0% and certificates at 15.8%.
+Educational attainment in Glandore is notably high, with 40.0% of residents aged 15 years and over holding university qualifications.
+This compares favourably to the state average of 25.7% and the Greater Adelaide average of 28.9%.
+Bachelor degrees are the most prevalent at 27.0%, followed by postgraduate qualifications at 8.9% and graduate diplomas at 4.1%.
+Vocational credentials are also prominent, with 25.8% of residents holding such qualifications.

 Frequently Asked Questions - Education